-One of our priorities and challenges as a Catholic high school is to welcome our students wherever they may be in their faith life.
+One of our priorities as a Catholic high school is to welcome our students wherever they may be in their faith life.
 Adolescence is a developmental phase characterized by inquiry.
-While we attempt to take these questions about life and faith and help them foster and strengthen their relationship with both God and their faith community, we also aim to expand their world view beyond themselves.
-Our Service Outreach programs help the students reach out to serve others and our God.
+While we attempt to take these questions about life and faith and help them foster and strengthen their relationship with both God and their faith community, we also aim to expand their worldview beyond themselves.